scobrown/config-in-code/README.md

 Convention
 ==========
 Much of this magic is based on convention, so here are the default conventions:
-* The Ruby class name is the first parameter passed to GetConfiguration
+* The DLR class name is the first parameter passed to GetConfiguration
-* The Ruby class must "inherit" from the .NET interface.
-Do this with "include Full::Namespace::And:Interface"
+* The DLR class must "inherit" from the .NET interface.
+    * For Ruby "include Full::Namespace::And:Interface"
+    * For Python "PythonClass(NETClass)" and add an import for the namespace
-* The Ruby class name must match the interface name without the prefix I
+* The DLR class name must match the interface name without the prefix I
 * The Ruby file that gets loaded will be InterfaceName.rb
+* The Python file that gets loaded will be InterfaceName.py
-* The Ruby file should be located in the same directory as the executable or in \Configuration
+* The DLR file should be located in the same directory as the executable or in \Configuration
-* For Web apps the Ruby file may be in \bin\Configuration
+* For Web apps the DLR file may be in \bin\Configuration

 Tips
 ====
-* Put your ruby files in your project under a folder /Configuration.
-Set the .rb files to "Copy if newer".
+* Put your dlr files in your project under a folder /Configuration.
+Set the .rb and .py files to "Copy if newer".
 This will place the file in bin/Configuration/ during build.
 * You can include ruby gems!!
 To install gems you need to use 'igem install gemname' at the command line.
-For this to work you will have to install IronRuby (recommend 1.0)
+    * For this to work you will have to install IronRuby (recommend 1.0)
     * Put "require 'rubygems'" before any custom gem requires
 * The dynamic runtime wants files to be encoded in Codepage 1252.
     * In VS you can set this under File -> Advanced Save Options when you have the file open